Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: A filling lemma

-Consider triples $(G,S,\rho)$ consisting of a marked graph $G$, a proper connected subgraph $S \subset G$ with no valence~1 vertices, and a map $\rho \from G \to R_n$ which is a homotopy inverse of the marking of $G$, such that $\rho$ takes vertices to vertices, $\rho$ is an immersion on each edge of $G$, and $\rho$ is an immersion on the subgraph $S$; it follows that the restriction of $\rho$ to any path in $S$ is a path in $R_n$.
+Consider triples $(G,S,\rho)$ consisting of a marked graph $G$, a proper connected core subgraph $S \subset G$, and a map $\rho \from G \to H$ with the following properties: $\rho$ preserves marking; $\rho$ takes vertices to vertices; $\rho$ is an immersion on each edge of $G$; and $\rho$ is an immersion on the subgraph $S$.
+It follows that the restriction of $\rho$ to any path in $S$ is a path in $H$.
 Such a triple is called a \emph{representative} of a proper free factor $F$ if $[F]=[S]$.
-We put a metric on each edge of $G$ by pulling back the metric on $R_n$ under the map $\rho$, and we extend the length notation $L(\cdot)$ to this setting, and so for each edge $E \subset G$ we have $L(E)=L(\rho(E))$.
-Note that a line $\ell \in \B$ is carried by $[F]$ if and only if the realization $\ell_G$ in $G$ is contained in $S$, in which case the restriction of $\rho$ to $\ell_G$ is an immersion whose image is the realization of $\ell$ in $R_n$.
+We put a metric on each edge of $G$ by pulling back the metric on $H$ under the map $\rho$, and we extend the length notation $L(\cdot)$ by setting $L(E)=L(\rho(E))$ for each edge $E \subset G$.
+Note that a line $\ell \in \B$ is carried by $[F]$ if and only if its realization $\ell_G$ in $G$ is contained in $S$, in which case the restriction of $\rho$ to $\ell_G$ is an immersion whose image is its realization $\ell_H$ in~$H$.

+Every proper free factor $F$ has a representative $(G,S,\rho)$.
+To see why, it is evident that there exists a triple $(G,S,\rho)$ that satisfies all the required properties except that $\rho$ need not be an immersion on $S$.
+Factor $\rho \from G \to H$ as a composition of folds as indicated in the following diagram, with certain partial compositions also indicated: